syncfusion-content/xamarin-docs/Xamarin/SfSegmentedControl/how-to/clear-the-selection.md

 ---
 layout: post
 title: Nullable selection in Syncfusion segmented control for Xamarin.Forms
-description: Learn how to clear the selection in segmented control
+description: Learn how to clear the default selection in segmented control
 platform: Xamarin
 control: SegmentedControl
 documentation: ug
 ---

-# Clear the selection in SfSegmentedControl
+# Clear the default selection in SfSegmentedControl

-The SfSegmentedControl provides support to make a null selection.
-By default, it selects the 0th indexed item.
-Now, it provides a support to clear the selection on segments by setting the `SelectedIndex` value as negative value or beyond the collection count.
+The SfSegmentedControl provides support to clear the default selection on segments by setting the `SelectedIndex` value as negative value or beyond the collection count.

+N> By default, it selects the 0th indexed item.

 {% tabs %}